 Have an accidentally abandoned US patent or patent application?
-These can often be revived if you promptly file a USPTO petition for revival.
+You can often revive them if you promptly file a USPTO petition for revival.

-The USPTO declares both patents and patent applications to be “abandoned” for various reasons.
-Patents are usually declared abandoned for failure to pay maintenance fees.
-Patent applications are usually declared abandoned for failure to respond to USPTO office communications (and pay any needed fees) within the time stated on the office action.
+The USPTO declares patents and patent applications to be “abandoned” for various reasons.
+The USPTO often classifies patents as abandoned for failure to pay maintenance fees.
+They also frequently declare patent applications abandoned for failure to respond to USPTO office communications (and pay any needed fees) within the time stated on the office action.

 Don’t despair.
-Many of these are initially only “mostly dead”, rather than “all dead”, and can be revived by promptly filing a petition to “revive.”
-This petition requires you to pay the appropriate revival fee (and other fees due), and generally fixing whatever other problem caused the abandonment in the first place.
+Many of these abandoned patents are initially only “mostly dead,” rather than “all dead,” These “mostly dead” patents can be revived by promptly filing a petition to “revive.”
+This petition requires you to pay the appropriate revival fee (and other fees due) and generally fix whatever other problem caused the abandonment in the first place.

-The key word here is “prompt”.
-Here, the USPTO attempts to distinguish between “unintentional abandonment” and “intentional abandonment”.
-As you might imagine, this can be a rather subjective determination that can often be decided by the length of the delay and explanations of the circumstances.
+The keyword here is “prompt.”
+Here, the USPTO attempts to distinguish between “unintentional abandonment” and “intentional abandonment.”
+As you might imagine, this can be a somewhat subjective determination.
+The USPTO typically considers both the length of the delay and the explanations of the circumstances.

-A determination of “intentional abandonment” means that the patent is legally now “all dead”, which is why it is important to act promptly.
+A determination of “intentional abandonment” means that the patent is legally now “all dead,” which is why it is essential to act promptly.

 The issue of what is “unintentionally abandoned” is a tricky gray area in patent law.
-Although often a form statement such as, “the entire delay was unintentional” will suffice, the longer the delay, the more that this strains credibility.
+Although often a form statement such as “the entire delay was unintentional” will suffice, the longer the delay, the more that this strains credibility.
 This delay increases the chance that the USPTO will require you to provide additional explanation.
-It also increases the probability that they will deny your petition to revive may be denied.
+It also increases the probability that they will deny your petition to revive.

 The general rule is thus that you should try to initiate the revival actions as quickly as possible.
 Fortunately, this is “quick” by legal standards, rather than “quick” by video gamer standards.

 Note that “expired” patents – patents that have died because their full patent term (often 20 years from the filing date) is up, are “all dead.”
 These are lifetime expired patents, and they are now public domain.